lorenzotomasdiez/ccpm-gitlab/ccpm/commands/pm/epic-oneshot.md

 Step 1: Decomposition ✓
   - Tasks created: {count}

-Step 2: GitHub Sync ✓
+Step 2: GitLab Sync ✓
-  - Epic: #{number}
+  - Epic: #{iid}
   - Sub-issues created: {count}
   - Worktree: ../epic-$ARGUMENTS

 Ready for development!
   Start work: /pm:epic-start $ARGUMENTS
-  Or single task: /pm:issue-start {task_number}
+  Or single task: /pm:issue-start {task_iid}
 ```

 ## Important Notes

 This is simply a convenience wrapper that runs:
 1. `/pm:epic-decompose`
 2. `/pm:epic-sync`

 Both commands handle their own error checking, parallel execution, and validation.
 This command just orchestrates them in sequence.

-Use this when you're confident the epic is ready and want to go from epic to GitHub issues in one step.
+Use this when you're confident the epic is ready and want to go from epic to GitLab issues in one step.